Claire B. Deason’s practice focuses on litigation, compliance, and consulting on all aspects of wage and hour law under federal and state law.

-In litigation, Claire develops creative, cutting-edge strategies for early resolution and dismissal of collective actions and has efficiently resolved collective actions for clients in the hospitality, service, and oil and gas industries.
+In her wage and hour litigation practice, Claire develops creative, cutting-edge strategies for early resolution and dismissal of collective actions and has efficiently resolved collective actions for clients in the hospitality, service, and oil and gas industries.
 Claire has extensive experience with all stages of wage and hour litigation, including:

 - Early and representative discovery

 Claire is a member of Littler’s Wage and Hour Practice Group Core Team, Audit Services Practice Group Core Team, and leads Littler’s Wandering Worker team.

 In addition to her wage and hour practice, Claire represents clients in traditional discrimination suits and agency charges under both federal and state laws.
 She advises clients on all aspects of day-to-day personnel matters, including leave and disability issues, employee discipline, and termination.